pangeo-data/education-material/README.md

-This repository is for pointers and descriptions of existing educational material: For learning and using the Pangeo platform, software ecosystem, deployments, and related technology[.](http://github.com/robfatland/ops) Folders include additional organizing/draft material.
+This repository is for pointers and descriptions of existing educational material: For learning and using the Pangeo platform, software ecosystem, deployments, and related technology[.](http://github.com/robfatland/ops) Please tunnel into the sub-folders for organizing material.

 | Location | Description |
 | -------- | ----------- |